-Up to 3,571,429 shares of Common Stock Pre-funded Warrants to Purchase up to 3,571,429 Shares of Common Stock Up to 3,571,429 shares of Common Stock underlying the Pre-funded Warrants
+3,162,500 shares of Common Stock Pre-funded Warrants to Purchase up to 1,250,000 Shares of Common Stock 1,250,000 shares of Common Stock underlying the Pre-funded Warrants

-We are offering up to 3,571,429 shares of common stock, par value \$0.0001 per share (the "Common Stock") on a best-efforts basis.
+We are offering 3,162,500 shares of common stock, par value \$0.0001 per share (the "common stock") on a best-efforts basis, at a public offering price of \$0.40 per share.

-We are also offering to each purchaser of shares that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase one pre-funded warrant to purchase one share of common stock ("Pre-Funded Warrant") (in lieu of one share of common stock).
+We are also offering to each purchaser of shares that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock immediately following the consummation of this offering, pre-funded warrants to purchase 1,2500,000 shares of common stock ("Pre-Funded Warrant") (in lieu of one share of common stock).
 Subject to limited exceptions, a holder of Pre-Funded Warrants will not have the right to exercise any portion of its Pre-Funded Warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or, at the election of the holder, such limit may be increased to up to 9.99%) of the number of common stock outstanding immediately after giving effect to such exercise.
 Each Pre-Funded Warrant will be exercisable for one share of common stock.
-The purchase price of each Pre-Funded Warrant will be equal to the price of one share of common stock, minus \$0.0001, and the remaining exercise price of each Pre-Funded Warrants will be immediately exercisable (subject to the beneficial ownership cap) and may be exercised at any time until all of the Pre-Funded Warrants are exercised in full.
-For each Pre-Funded Warrant we sell (without regard to any limitation on exercise set forth therein), the number of shares of common stock we are offering will be decreased on a one-for-one basis.
-We refer to the shares of Common Stock and Pre-Funded Warrants to be sold in this offering collectively as the "Securities."
+The purchase price of each Pre-Funded Warrant is equal to the purchase price of one share of common stock, minus \$0.0001, and the remaining exercise price of each Pre-Funded Warrant will equal \$0.0001 per share, or \$0.3999 per Pre-Funded Warrant.
+The Pre-Funded Warrants are immediately exercisable (subject to the beneficial ownership cap) and may be exercised at any time until all of the Pre-Funded Warrants are exercised in full.
+We refer to the shares of common stock and Pre-Funded Warrants to be sold in this offering collectively as the "Securities."
 We are also registering the common stock issuable from time to time upon exercise of the Pre-Funded Warrants offered hereby.
-See "Description of Securities - Description of Securities We Are Offering" in this prospectus for more information.
+See "Description of Securities - Description of Securities - Description of Securities We Are Offering" in this prospectus for more information.

-Our common stock is listed on Nasdaq under the symbol "HWH."
-On November 29, 2024, the last reported sale price of our common stock was \$0.98 per share.
-We do not intend to list the Prefunded Warrants offered pursuant to this prospectus on any national securities exchange or other nationally recognized trading system.
+Our common stock is listed on Nasdaq under the symbol "HWH".
+On January 2, 2025, the last reported sale price of our common stock was \$0.649 per share.

-We have assumed a public offering price of \$0.98 per share of Common Stock.
-The actual offering price per share of Common Stock and Pre-Funded Warrant will be negotiated between us and the investors, in consultation with the Placement Agent based on, among other things, the trading price of our Common Stock prior to the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
 There is no established trading market for the Pre-Funded Warrants.
 We do not intend to list the Pre-Funded Warrants on any securities exchange or other trading market.
 We do not expect an active trading market to develop for the Pre-Funded Warrants.
 Without an active trading market, the liquidity of these securities will be extremely limited.

 We have engaged D. Boral Capital LLC (formerly known as EF Hutton LLC) to act as our exclusive placement agent (the "Placement Agent") in connection with this offering.
 The Placement Agent has agreed to use its reasonable best efforts to arrange for the sale of the Securities offered by this prospectus.
 The Placement Agent is not purchasing or selling any of the Securities we are offering, and the Placement Agent is not required to arrange the purchase or sale of any specific number of Securities or dollar amount.
 We have agreed to pay to the Placement Agent the fees set forth in the table below, which assumes that we sell all of the Securities offered by this prospectus.
 See "Plan of Distribution" for more information regarding these arrangements.
+We will have one closing for all the securities purchased in this offering.